-Independent, Executive and Nonexecutive Directors
+Independent, Executive and Non-executive Directors

-Independent directors are established to reinforce the Board's independence in order to provide independent and objective judgment on significant corporate matters and ensure that key issues and strategies objectively reviewed, constructively are thoroughly discussed challenged. and rigorously examined.
+Independent directors are established to reinforce the Board's independence in order to provide independent and objective judgment on significant corporate matters and ensure that key issues and strategies are objectively reviewed, constructively challenged, thoroughly discussed and rigorously examined.
 In 2019, two of the nine directors are Independent Directors, which still qualified for the minimum requirement for rural banks.